-TE Connectivity (TE) provides advanced design and manufacturing of pressure transducers and transmitters for applications across Test and Measurement, Automotive, Medical, and more.
+TE Connectivity (TE) provides advanced design and manufacturing of pressure transducers and transmitters for numerous applications, industries, and production volumes.
 We offer various materials, outputs, sensor technologies, and third-party approvals to meet various customer needs for measuring liquid or gas pressure.

 Transducers and Transmitters